ipfs-shipyard/space/ROADMAP.md

 ## Future Epics

+These are potential future epics or topics of work which may be incorporated into the roadmap.

+### Productionize Software

+All current milestones have been building out MVP-grade software, which will need to be made production grade.

+- All known mission related scenarios should be tested to flush out missing functionality and edge cases.
-- **Productionize Software** - All current milestones have been building out MVP-grade software, which will need to be made production grade.
-The software should be run through a profiler on several scenarios to check for excess memory usage.
-Memory allocation should be analyzed and optimized.
-All key data transfer paths should be instrumented to collect metrics and measure performance.
-APIs and communications interfaces need to be examined for vulnerabilities.
-Tests at scale should be run to determine performance limits inside of a variety of realistic simulated environments.
+- The software should be run through a profiler on several scenarios to check for excess memory usage.
+- Memory allocation should be analyzed and optimized.
+- All key data transfer paths should be instrumented to collect metrics and measure performance.
+- APIs and communications interfaces need to be examined for vulnerabilities.
+- Controls and constraints should be built around memory and storage usage.
+- Tests at scale should be run to determine performance limits inside of a variety of realistic simulated environments.

-- **Optimize Data Transfer Protocol** - Explore more sophisticated methods for exchanging data.
-Investigate chunking methods tuned to specific data types to increase the chance of deduplicating data or allow for meaningful partial transfers.
-Explore how to specify multiple blocks for request/transmission, such as by CID, sub-graph, bloom filter, etc. Intelligently plan which data to transfer based on passes within constellations.

-- **Multi-Radio Support** - Extend the communication interface to support transmitting and receiving from multiple sources.
-Build out logic for routing specific message types to specific radio/comms interfaces, such as one interface for space-to-space, and one interface for space-to-ground.
-This may be handled transparently by some systems, and on others it may require more manual attention.
-This could also include support for one-way communications interfaces, such as beacon radios (transmit only).

-- **Satellite Constellation Support** - Extend the point-to-point functionality of space-to-ground communications to also support peer-to-peer communications within a satellite constellation.
-Design and implement the DHT equivalent for tracking which satellites in the constellation have which blocks.
-Create a discovery & transfer mechanism which can be adapted for different types inter-satellite-links and what information about peers is/isn't available.

-- **Integrate Space IPFS with other IPFS** - Creating an interoperability layer between the space-to-ground IPFS network and other IPFS networks.
-This may include extending the ground IPFS node to present as a gateway or relay to other IPFS networks.
-The idea here is to support easy data exchange between more standard public/private IPFS networks and the IPFS data passed between space & ground.
-This could be used as a backhaul between ground stations or a method for publicly exposing extra-terrestrial data.
+### Groundstation Network Support

+Implement support for ground station networks.

-- **Groundstation data coordination** - An important aspect of using IPFS in conjunction with ground station networks is the coordination, exchange, and assembly of data transmitted by spacecraft.
-This could be accomplished by standing up an IPFS network for this purpose, integrating with a standard public/private IPFS network, by using a similar coordination method as the spacecraft constellation, or by a different means.
+- Research methods for exchanging data across ground stations in a network, such as standing up an IPFS network for this purpose, integrating with a standard public/private IPFS network, by using a similar coordination method as the satellite constellation, etc.
+- Decide on a method for tracking ground station peers and which data they have available (like a DHT).
+- Design and implement APIs for tracking ground station peers and incorporating future pass information if it can predict next ground station.
+- Implement data exchange method to support assembling data transmitted via satellite to multiple ground stations.
+- Implement coordination method to allow ground stations to intelligently plan which data to transmit to satellites across multiple passes.

+### Integrate Space IPFS with other IPFS

+Create an interoperability layer between the space-to-ground IPFS network and other IPFS networks.

+- Research IPFS gateways and relays and determine if either is an appropriate way to interface space IPFS networks with "normal" IPFS networks
+- Determine if an interop layer is better implemented as part of the ground station nodes or as a separate process
+- Implement interop layer and demonstrate exchanging data between space IPFS and "normal" IPFS

+### SDKify the Project

+Generalize, package, and document the project to make it easily accessible and usable in third party missions.

+- Document all software pieces and create guides demonstrating how to setup a whole system and run various scenarios.
+- Create example code/config/setups to demonstrate functionality.
-- **SDK the Project** - Generalize, package, and document the project to make it easily accessible and usable in third party missions.
-Define and create a rich API via static library for integration into systems built in other languages.
-Harden CLI tool for API commands and expand functionality.
-Potentially generalize the UDP interface to use the [Space Packet Protocol](https://egit.irs.uni-stuttgart.de/rust/spacepackets) or [AX.25](https://github.com/thombles/ax25-rs) formats to allow for more direct link integration.
+- Define and create a rich API via static library for integration into systems built in other languages.
+- Harden CLI tool for API commands and expand functionality.
+- Examine the main interfaces across the project and determine which should and should not be generalized for user implementation.
+- Potentially generalize the UDP interface to use the [Space Packet Protocol](https://egit.irs.uni-stuttgart.de/rust/spacepackets) or [AX.25](https://github.com/thombles/ax25-rs) formats to allow for more direct link integration.

-- **Research broader satellite profiles** - Satellites operate across a variety of scenarios (earth observing, communications, navigation, weather, etc), each of which may require a different operational profile.
-Research these common scenarios, and their associated operational profiles, and create simulation scenarios to test against IPFS software.
-Create optimizations for constellation setup and data transfer protocol based on operational profile needs.

-- **Simulations and CI** - Build out a simulation environment using [testground](https://docs.testground.ai/) or [containernet](https://containernet.github.io/).
-Build out tests for larger scale scenarios across multiple satellites and ground stations.
-Build out simple scenarios which can be run regularly in CI.
+### Optimize Data Transfer Protocol

+Explore more sophisticated methods for exchanging data.

+- Run down the protocols coming out of Move The Bytes and look for ideas which may be applicable
+- Investigate chunking methods tuned to specific data types to increase the chance of deduplicating data or allow for meaningful partial transfers.
+- Explore how to specify multiple blocks for request/transmission, such as by CID, sub-graph, bloom filter, etc.
+- Intelligently plan which data to transfer based on passes (this will be more relevant for constellations and/or ground station networks)

+### Multi-Radio Support

+Extend the communication interface to support transmitting and receiving from multiple sources.

+- Extend listening mode to allow for configuration of multiple listening ports and handle data appropriately
+- Expand outbound communication code to allow for configuration of multiple target addresses and routing of specific packets/data types to specific target addresses
+- Potentially extract sockets and ports into a more abstract CommunicationsInterface to better model multiple interfaces
+- Potentially support one-way communications interfaces, such as beacon radios (transmit only)

+### Satellite Constellation Support

+Extend the point-to-point functionality of space-to-ground communications to also support peer-to-peer communications within a satellite constellation.

+- Decide on a method for tracking satellite peers and which data they have available (like a DHT).
+Likely need to support both fixed and dynamic peers.
+- Design and implement APIs for tracking satellite peers and distance to peers (if available).
+- Design and implement APIs for exchanging lists of available data.
+- Design and implement mechanism for discovering data not currently in peer<>data list.
+- Design and implement mechanism for exchange of data across constellation (assuming knowledge of distance to peers)
+- Revise mechanism for constellation data exchange for optimization when knowledge of peer distance isn't directly available

+### Human readable asset naming

-- **Static/human names** - Implement a a system like IPNS or DNSLink to expose static or human-readable names for singular assets or lists of assets.
+Implement a system for providing human readable and/or static names to IPFS assets

+- Determine if IPNS or DNSLink are suitable, or if a custom solution is needed
+- Implement system for single IPFS assets
+- Implement system for lists of IPFS assets (list of CIDs for blocks representing particular data category)

+### Simulations and CI

+Building out the ability to simulate space/ground test scenarios either for CI or testing purposes

+- Dockerize space and ground nodes
+- Determine whether to use [testground](https://docs.testground.ai/master/#/), [containernet](https://containernet.github.io/), or another test/simulation environment
+- Basic setup which simulates one spacecraft to one ground station without passes and create test scenario script
+- Determine which scenarios are appropriate for regular CI
+- Develop the ability to simulate passes using containernet
+- Develop the ability to simulate one satellite and a ground station network and create corresponding test scenario scripts
+- Develop the ability to simulate a satellite constellation and a single ground station and create corresponding test scenario scripts
+- Develop the ability to simulate a satellite constellation and ground station network and create corresponding test scenario scripts

+### Research broader satellite scenarios

+Research satellite operational scenarios and their impact on functionality.

+- Research common satellites scenarios (earth observing, communications, navigation, weather, etc), and determine their operational behavior.
+- Compare operational behavior from research against existing functionality and determine if any additional work is needed to support.
+- Create simulation scripts to exercise software across various scenarios and determine if optimizations are required.
+- Perform work to extend and optimize functionality as needed to support scenarios.